 - 2 Tbsp butter, softened or room temperature

-- Load the bread machine starting with the warm water, yeast and honey.
+- Load the bread machine (affiliate link) starting with the warm water, yeast and honey.
 Check that the yeast is bubbling and foaming.
 If not, the yeast has gone bad and the bread will not rise.
 This is a common bread mishap.

 - Next, add the dry ingredients and butter and set the machine to the 1.5lb loaf and use the dough or manual cycle depending on your manufacturer.